 Trying to circumvent purchase limits by using multiple accounts or shipping addresses is detectable and prohibited.

-What Happens If You're Caught
+What Happens If You Can't Verify

 Fair Practices: What You Should Do